TanDrew87/Decision-Dome/README.md

 - CSS

 ## Collaboration
-Currently, only An Nguyen is working on this project.
+- Current members of project: An Nguyen (Owner)
+- If one desires to join this project, email Mr. Nguyen at an1645584@gmail.com, requesting to join "Decision Dome"